Skelly0/Publicia/documentation/Publicia Documentation.md

 #### Contextual Retrieval Issues
 -   **Check Document Structure**: Poorly structured documents lead to poor context generation.
--   **Verify with `/export_prompt`**: This is the best way to see the actual context being generated and included in prompts.
 -   **API Key/Model Access**: Ensure the model used for context generation (e.g., Gemini Flash) is accessible via your OpenRouter key.
 -   **Regenerate Embeddings**: If context is consistently poor for a document, try regenerating its embeddings.